UMLCloudComputing/UMLCloudComputing.github.io/docs/resources/welcome.md

 sidebar_position: 1
 ---

-# Tutorials
+# Resources
-Welcome to our various tutorials!
+Welcome to our various Resources!

 *These pages will be continually updated*